Treating Redness in the Face

 The disease can affect anyone, but women and individuals with fair skin who tend to flush or blush easily are considered to be at greater risk.
 However, severe symptoms are more commonly seen in men because they tend to delay seeking a dermatologist for help, which allows the disease to advance and worsen.

 What’s the Best Way to Treat Rosacea?

-Dr. Rokhsar, has been a national speaker and teacher on the use of V-Beam laser for both facial blood vessels and redness and has trained many physicians on its use at various medical meetings and workshops.
-If you’re looking for laser treatment of redness in New York, contact us right away!
+Dr. Rokhsar has been a national speaker and teacher on the use of V-Beam laser for both facial blood vessels and redness and has trained many physicians on its use at various medical meetings and workshops.
+If you’re looking for laser treatment of rosacea in New York or Long Island, contact us right away!